alopezrivera/mpl_plotter/README.md

 `pip install mpl_plotter`

 All dependencies will be checked for and installed automatically.
-They can be found in `setup.py` under `install_requires`.
+They can be found in `setup.py` under `install_requires`. [ PyPi ](https://pypi.org/project/mpl-plotter/).

 # 3. Map of the library